wordofwarning/wordofwarning.org/current/2015-spring/vandecruys/index.md

 *Presented by* University of Salford, The Lowry + Word of Warning

 ####In Brief
-A pair of life-affirming performances explore our notions of ageing via tea, biscuits + immortal jellyfish.
+A pair of performances about being human (and being a horse) from Belgian theatre-maker Leentje Van de Cruys + University of Salford collaborators.

 ####Venue + Booking Details
 Date: Tuesday 24 February 2015, 7.30pm (Double Bill)
 [Venue: The Lowry Studio](http://www.thelowry.com/plan-your-visit/getting-here), Pier 8, Salford Quays, M50 3AZ